endurodave/AsyncMulticastDelegateModern/README.md

  See [Design Details](docs/DETAILS.md) for implementation design details and more examples.

  See Doxygen main page located at `doxygen/html/index.html` for source code documentation.
-Clone the repository to view the pages.
+Clone the repository to view the pages in a browser.

 # Related Repositories

+## Alternative Implementations

+Alternative asynchronous implementations similar in concept to C++ delegate.

+* <a href="https://github.com/endurodave/AsyncCallback">Asynchronous Callbacks in C++</a> - A C++ asynchronous callback framework simplifies passing data between threads.
+* <a href="https://github.com/endurodave/C_AsyncCallback">Asynchronous Callbacks in C</a> - A C language asynchronous callback framework simplifies passing data between threads.

 ## Additional Source Code